🧠 Second Brain

 The declarative trends continue with more tools from the modern data stack betting on it.
 For example, Kestra is a full-fledged YAML Data Orchestrator, Rill Developer is a BI tool as code, dlt is a data integration as code, and many more introduce models; interestingly, many of them use DuckDB under the hood.

-# History of similar shifts
+# History of Similar Shifts

 Frontend engineering has moved from jQuery, an imperative library that makes it easy to manipulate webpages, to React, which allows writing JavaScript that declares the components you want on the screen.